study-ORCATech-cloud/git-labs/LAB08-Forks-And-Upstream/README.md

 ---

 ## 🧠 Concepts to Remember
-- Forks are used to contribute to repositories you don’t own
+- Forks are used to contribute to repositories you don't own
 - `upstream` tracks the original project
 - Keep your fork updated to avoid merge conflicts

 ---

-## 💬 What’s Next?
+## 💬 What's Next?
 Move on to [LAB09 - Issues and Project Boards](../LAB09-Issues-And-Boards/) to manage issues and plan your work.

 Fork it.
 Sync it.
 Contribute wisely. 🍴🔄🌐